neondatabase/website/content/docs/manage/roles.md

   - /docs/manage/users
 ---

 In Neon, roles are PostgreSQL roles.
-A role can define a user or group and is used to manage database access permissions.
+A role can define a user or group.
 Roles can own database objects, assign privileges, and have various attributes like login rights or access permissions.

 Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This role owns the default database (`neondb`) that is created in a project's primary branch.